LogoLogo

 Overview

-This article describes how to generate access tokens when using an Authorization Code Grant Type.
-The benefits of this grant type are:
+This article describes how to generate access tokens when using an The benefits of this grant type are:

 1. It is more secure.
 All authentication is routed through your own server, so no session key data is exposed to potential client-side snoopers.